AftabIB/Tetris-The-Game/README.md

-# Tetris - The game
+# Tetris - The Game

 ## Prerequisites